Broadway Rose Theatre Company: 2010s

-The company's 2018 production of MAMMA MIA! smashed box office records with over 12,000 tickets sold—surpassing the previous record holder (Cats, 2013) by over 30%.
+The company's 2018 production of Mamma Mia! smashed box office records with over 12,000 tickets sold—surpassing the previous record holder (Cats, 2013) by over 30%.

-In 2019, the company officially launched a 3-million-dollar capital campaign to expand their New Stage facility, adding a new studio space, costume shop, larger scenic shop, and additional administrative offices.
-Construction was scheduled to begin in April 2020.
+In 2019, Broadway Rose produced all its shows at the New Stage Tigard location due to construction occurring at its usual summer theater venue –Tigard High School’s Deb Fennell Auditorium.
+The summer production of Footloose set the record for the largest cast at the New Stage: 28 actors and nine musicians shared the space.